RobMink/Babybelt/README.md

 If you wish to support the project : https://www.patreon.com/Printcepts

-•	45 Degree belt printer 85 mm by 86 mm axis
+•	45 Degree belt printer 90 mm by 86 mm ish axis

 •	Sensorless Homing